aeonSolutions/AeonLabs-Safety-Health/README.md

 <br>

 # Open Hardware Devices
-List of open hardware devices I prototyped to this date.
+<sup> List of open hardware devices I prototyped to this date. </sup>

+[where to buy](https://github.com/aeonSolutions/PCB-Prototyping-Catalogue/wiki/Where-to-Buy) already assembled and ready to use.

 ## On any room in a building
 ### [Smart Corona Discharge Detector](https://github.com/aeonSolutions/AeonLabs-Safety-Health-Smart-Corona-Discharge-Detector)